chevah/geck/content/generic.rst

 * Favor indentation using 4 spaces.
 For deep nested languages (HTML, JS) it is OK to use 2 spaces.

-* Maximum line length is 78 characters.
+* Maximum line length is 80 characters, but for Python we use 79 to be in sync with PEP8.

 * Don't mix multiple languages in a single file.